 Masterclass on Mission Statement from Gordon Moore, co-founder, Intel Corporation

-Moore’s Law, named after the Co-Founder of Intel Corporation, describes an observable, exponential increase in microprocessor power over time.
-In this article we argue that far from a fundamental law of the universe, in reality Moore’s Law provides a masterclass in defining a mission statement for an Objectives and Key Results led company from one of the founding fathers of the IT industry.
+Moore’s Law is named after the Co-Founder of Intel Corporation and describes an observable, exponential increase in microprocessor power over time.
+In this article, I argue that Moore’s Law is not a fundamental law of the universe.
+It is an excellent example from one of the IT industry’s founding fathers of a great mission statement for an ‘Objectives and Key Results’ driven company.

-If any further convincing is required that Moore’s law is not a fundamental law of the universe, but rather a masterclass in mission statement, consider the following: It was at Intel the methodology of Objectives and Key Results was developed.
+The final clue that Moore’s Law is not a fundamental law of the universe, but rather a ingenious mission statement, is that it was at Intel that the methodology of ‘Objectives and Key Results’ was developed.